DIEP Flap Breast Reconstruction in Austin, TX

 A deep inferior epigastric perforator, DIEP flap, is an advanced breast reconstruction technique in which Dr. Fisher uses your own excess abdominal tissue, not an implant, to create your new breast without removing any underlying muscle or damaging your motor nerves.
 The advantages are a natural-looking and feeling breast made of healthy, soft, living tissue that will heal and will not need to be replaced.
 The reconstructed breast looks, feels, and moves like a natural part of your body — because it is.
 Other living tissue breast reconstruction options include use of the inner thigh (PAP/TUG flap) or buttock (GAP flap).

-Many options exist for breast reconstruction after mastectomy, and nearly all patients are candidates for some form of breast reconstruction.
+Many options exist for breast reconstruction after mastectomy, and nearly all patients are candidates for some form of breast reconstruction plastic surgery.
 The decision to reconstruct a breast that has been lost due to breast cancer, the BRCA gene for breast cancer, or damaged by radiation or infection is personal.

 Dr. Fisher will listen to your goals and concerns, and will work with your oncologist and your breast cancer surgeon to develop a safe treatment plan that fits your body type and your lifestyle.
 Dr. Fisher is a skilled reconstructive breast surgeon, adept at both traditional implant techniques and advanced breast reconstruction techniques that use a woman’s own living tissue to restore the breast.